Piperonyl butoxide

-Piperonyl butoxide (PBO) is a pale yellow to light brown liquid organic compound used as an adjuvant component of pesticide formulations for synergy.
+Piperonyl butoxide (PBO) is an organic compound derived from benzodioxole.
+It is a colorless oil, although commercial samples can appear as a yellow or even brown liquid.
+It is used as an adjuvant component of pesticide formulations for synergy.
 That is, despite having no pesticidal activity of its own, it enhances the potency of certain pesticides such as carbamates, pyrethrins, pyrethroids, and rotenone.

 It is a semisynthetic derivative of safrole and is produced from the condensation of the sodium salt of 2-(2-butoxyethoxy) ethanol and the chloromethyl derivative of hydrogenated safrole (dihydrosafrole);